Guides

 • Good ecosystem fit for teams already using OpenAI tools, evals, and APIs.

-• GPT-5 Mini gives a practical low-cost option for repetitive coding transforms.
+• GPT-5-mini gives a practical low-cost option for repetitive coding transforms.

 Where it is weaker